 4 hours | Dublin | DUB-870

-Join in an evening of rip-roaring revelry at Abbey Tavern, home to Ireland's longest-running and most entertaining traditional Irish show.
-Clap your hands, stomp your feet and laugh with your fellow travelers as you indulge in a scrumptious four-course dinner topped off with a an Powers whiskey Irish Coffee. .
+An evening of rip-roaring revelry at Abbey Tavern, home to Ireland's longest-running and most entertaining traditional Irish show.
+Indulge in a four-course dinner topped off with a Powers whiskey Irish Coffee.

 Discover two of County Wicklow's historical gems.
 First on the itinerary is a tour of the impressive 6th century monastic ruins of Glendalough.
 Following lunch at a stately Georgian residence, you'll visit the awe-inspiring Powerscourt Gardens, an 18th century beauty built on a medieval Norman castle.